Nirav186/Password-Manager/README.md

 - Encryption/Decryption errors
 - General exceptions

+## Kotlin Multiplatform Support
+The app leverages Kotlin libraries to extend Compose Multiplatform support, making it easier to develop and maintain the UI across different platforms.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any features, bug fixes, or improvements.